A Driven Tagged Particle in Asymmetric Exclusion Processes: Introduction

-However, when jump rates $p(\cdot),q(\cdot)$ are different, the behavior of the displacement $X_t$ is less understood.
-When dimension $d=1$, $p(\cdot)$ is symmetric and $p(\cdot), q(\cdot)$ are nearest-neighbor, Landim, Olla and Volchan \cite{LOV} studied the zero-range process and applied hydrodynamic limit results to prove that the displacement $X_t$ grows as $\sqrt{t}$ and there is an Einstein relation for $X_t$.
-In \cite{LOV}, they conjectured that $X_t$ grows linearly in $t$ when the mean $\sum_z z\cdot q(z)$ is positive and $p(\cdot)$ is non-nearest neighbor in $d=1$ or general in $d\geq 2$.
-This conjecture is verified when $d\geq 3$ and $p(\cdot)$ is symmetric and remains open for most of the other cases.
-By applying transient estimates from \cite{SVY}, Loulakis \cite{Lo} characterized some invariant measure for the environment process and showed the displacement $X_t$ grows linear in $t$ with a corresponding Einstein relation.
-However, the speed of the tagged particle is still unknown because the lack of uniqueness of invariant measure for the environment process.
-In general, it is hard to compute the invariant measure for the environment process due to the break of symmetry, and it is also hard to determine the speed of a tagged particle and its sign.
+Alternatively, we can view the tagged particle in the exclusion process as a special particle driven by an external force, and consider our model as a perturbed system.
+One approach is to verify the Einstein relation, which connects mobility and diffusivity.
+The mobility describes the speed of the tagged particle in the perturbed system, while the diffusivity describes the variance of the tagged particle in the unperturbed system.
+For exclusion processes, the Einstein relation are verified in some symmetric and reversible scenarios \cite{KO,Lo,LOV}.
+When dimension $d=1$, $p(\cdot)$ is symmetric and $p(\cdot), q(\cdot)$ are nearest-neighbor, Landim, Olla and Volchan \cite{LOV} showed that the displacement $D_t$ grows as $\sqrt{t}$, and there is an Einstein relation for $D_t$, by studying the dynamics of gaps.
+They further conjectured that $D_t$ grows linearly in $t$ when the mean $\sum_z z\cdot q(z)$ is positive and $p(\cdot)$ is non-nearest-neighbor in $d=1$ or general in $d\geq 2$.
+This conjecture is partially verified when $d\geq 3$ and $p(\cdot)$ is symmetric \cite{Lo}, and it remains open for most of the other cases.
+When $q(\cdot)$ is close to $p(\cdot)$, we can show the displacement $D_t$ grows linearly in $t$ with a corresponding Einstein relation \cite{Lo}.
+However, the speed of the tagged particle is unknown because there is no explicit formula for the invariant measures.
+For mixing dynamical environment with spectral gap, Komorowski and Olla \cite{KO} were able to obtain full expansion of invariant measures, and showed the explicit speed and the corresponding Einstein relation.